plotly/public-health/tutorials/mtcars.md

 ## 2. Create a Chart

-To visualize Motor Trend Car Road Tests 1970-71, we'll create six individual charts: (1) a horizontal bar chart of miles per gallon (mpg) by car model, (2) a scatter plot of mpg vs cyclinders, and a further four scatter plots composed of different variables: horsepower vs acceleration, horsepower vs displacement, weight vs horsepower, and weight vs acceleration.
+To visualize Motor Trend Car Road Tests 1970-71, we'll create six individual charts: (1) a horizontal bar chart of miles per gallon (mpg) by car model, (2) a scatter plot of mpg vs cyclinders, and a further four scatter plots composed of different variables: (3) horsepower vs acceleration, (4) horsepower vs displacement, (5) weight vs horsepower, and (6) weight vs acceleration.
 As previously mentioned, the main intention of these charts is that they are each created from a unique dataset.

 ### 2.1.
 Car Model Bar Chart
+Using the [Car Model Bar Chart grid](https://plot.ly/~bdun9/2395/), open the data in the Chart Studio.

 ##### 2.1.1.
 Create
 Now that we have the data in the grid, we can select our chart type.
 To do so, select *Graph* on the left-hand side, then *Create*.
 Click *Chart Type*, and **Bar Chart** from the *Business* column.